 Technically yes, stress-related tinnitus will improve and possibly "go away" to the point where it is no longer noticeable but it might take some work on your part.
 It will also depend on whether the stress is related to an isolated incident or if you will be continuously exposed to stressors.

 Continued or pervasive exposure to stressors can lead to post-traumatic stress disorder (PTSD).
 Repeat exposure to stressors can cause additional negative conditioning as you learn to negatively respond to stressors.

 There seems to be an association between tinnitus and PTSD: tinnitus severity, abrupt onset of tinnitus, sound tolerance issues, and sound as a trigger for tinnitus are more common in veterans with tinnitus and concomitant PTSD than in veterans with only tinnitus.

 Conversely, learning how to reframe stressors may help you to see them as neutral and not to respond to them or to develop positive coping techniques.
 When you learn to avoid or manage stressors, you may notice significant signs that tinnitus is going away.

-Take back control of your emotional wellbeing by using the Oto app which offers a comprehensive package of resources for tinnitus that may also improve stress management:
+Take back control of your emotional wellbeing by using the Oto app which offers comprehensive tinnitus support and resources to improve quality of life:

 - Guided imagery